 CTE: Is the Media Scaring Athletes to Death?

-As someone who has been educating sports parents about head trauma in sports for the past seventeen years, and about the very real risk to some athletes of chronic traumatic encephalopathy (CTE) for the last decade, it is not surprising that I receive emails from parents all the time expressing deep concern about stories in the media that have led them – wrongly in my view – to fear that playing contact or collision sports, or suffering a sports-related concussion, especially one slow to heal, makes it inevitable that their child will develop CTE and is at greatly increased risk of committing suicide.
+As someone who has been educating sports parents about head trauma in sports for the past nineteen years, and about the very real risk to some athletes of chronic traumatic encephalopathy (CTE) for more than a decade, it is not surprising that I receive emails from parents all the time expressing deep concern about stories in the media that have led them – wrongly in my view – to fear that playing contact or collision sports, or suffering a sports-related concussion, especially one slow to heal, makes it inevitable that their child will develop CTE and is at greatly increased risk of committing suicide.

 When one recent email prompted me to pick up the phone to talk to one concerned mother, she told me that her son – who had suffered a concussion playing indoor lacrosse, but, seven months later, and after seeing a number of concussion specialists, was still experiencing symptoms – was giving up hope of ever getting better.
 Most disturbingly, she said he had begun expressing the belief that he might be better off dead, because at least then he would no longer be a burden to his family and community and, if his brain ended up in a jar next to those of other athletes who also had CTE, perhaps might find a place in medical history.